AayushiSoni1920/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Product Strategy
-- Computational Linguistics
+- Client Communication
-- Information Retrieval
+- Product Road-mapping

 # Education to show in About widget
 education: